-Welcome from Brown Chapel/Avant, Mt.
+Welcome to Brown Chapel/Avant, Mt.
 Pleasant & Shiloh

 Prayer: Pastor Baggett